Codort/website/content/open-source.md

 Originally, the term 'open source' referred to software released under open-source licenses, which are licenses that waive many of the restrictions of copyright, allowing users to use, copy, modify, and redistribute underlying source code for free.

 A company cannot be 'open source', although some companies may self-describe themselves in that way if they release _all_ their code under open-source licenses.
-[Red Hat](https://www.redhat.com/) is sometimes referred to as an 'open source company' as they are radically transparent, have a flat internal hierarchy, and the software they produce is all open source.
+[Red Hat](https://www.redhat.com/) is sometimes referred to as an 'open source company' as they are radically transparent, have a flat hierarchy, and the software they produce is all open source.
 Red Hat makes money by selling training and consulting, as well as enterprise versions of open-source products.

 'Open core' refers to a business model where a company releases their core code under an open-source license but keeps a portion of the code 'closed-source' under proprietary licenses.